 Some experts feel that emetophobia is tied to a fear of losing control.
 Some people try to have control over every aspect of their lives whenever possible and vomiting may be difficult or, at times, even impossible to control.
 Vomiting can happen at inconvenient times and in potentially embarrassing locations, which can cause high levels of distress to those who are fearful of it.

-Symptoms Of Emetophobia
+Symptoms of Emetophobia

 For instance, some people feel more comfortable in one room in particular in their home, or even outside of their homes.
 Some may sleep with a towel or bowl next to them every night, just in case they happen to wake up needing to vomit.
 Others feel distressed upon entering a building they've never been in before because they do not immediately know where the restroom is in the event of an emergency.

-Complications Resulting From Emetophobia
+Complications Resulting from Emetophobia

 Others may place hard limits on the types of food they eat, sticking to what is "safe" (i.e., foods they have never vomited up before), or even refusing to eat until they feel full out of fear that feeling full can lead to feeling nauseated and vomiting.
-In the most extreme cases, some sufferers have developed anorexic tendencies in their desire to abstain from food.
+In the most extreme cases, some people have developed anorexic tendencies in their desire to abstain from food.

-Many sufferers develop social anxiety or become agoraphobic, which is the fear of leaving the house.
+Many people can develop social anxiety or become agoraphobic, which is the fear of leaving the house.
 They are afraid they might end up in a place or situation where they may be witnessed vomiting, or where they may not be able to make it to the bathroom in time.
 They may also be afraid of seeing another person vomit, which is another common side effect for those who have emetophobia.
 These fears can lead to feelings of anxiety, panic, and loss of control.

-Treatment For Emetophobia
+Treatment for Emetophobia

 You may be thinking, how could vomiting ever be viewed in a more positive light?
 For one thing, vomiting is the body's natural way of purging something that doesn't belong.
-This is why it is often associated with overindulging on alcohol, eating bad food, or coming in contact with a stomach virus.
+This is why it is often associated with overindulging in alcohol, eating bad food, or coming in contact with a stomach virus.